Tomas Lindberg: Illness and death

-In August 2025, it was revealed on At the Gates' Facebook and Instagram pages that Lindberg had been treated for adenoid cystic carcinoma, which was diagnosed in December 2023.
+In August 2025, At the Gates announced on social media that Lindberg had been treated for adenoid cystic carcinoma, which was diagnosed in December 2023.
 This resulted in him having a big part of the roof of his mouth removed, followed by radiation therapy, and ongoing problems with finding some of the cancer remaining.
 This was revealed as the reason for the band's continued silence on activity and new album progress.
 On 16 September 2025, David Isberg (formerly of Opeth) announced on Facebook that Lindberg had died from the disease earlier that day.
 He was 52.

 After his death, several artists paid tribute to Lindberg, including Mikael Åkerfeldt of Opeth and former Lock Up bandmate Shane Embury.
+Dark Tranquillity played At the Gates' "Blinded by Fear" in the Swedish part of their "Gallery/Character" tour in October 2025.